joeyyy688/shack15/README.md

 -  Ensure flutter and the necessary tools have been properly installed and setup otherwise [install flutter along with the necessary tools needed by following this guide](https://docs.flutter.dev/get-started/install)
 - Start a new terminal or cmd and run `flutter doctor`
-- Ensure all the outputed list items start with a green checkbox before moving to the next step or else copy any issue the output brings to [stackoverflow](https://stackoverflow.com/) for answers
+- Ensure all the outputed list items start with a green checkbox before moving to the next step or else copy any issue the output brings to [stackoverflow](https://stackoverflow.com/) for answers from the community
 - Locate the clonned project on your local machine and open with Android Studio or VScode
 - Inside your desired IDE (Android Studio or VScode), go to the terminal and run the following command ```flutter pub get``` to get all the dependencies for the project
 - Start the Android Emulator or iOS Simulator.
 To learn how to start [Android Emulator](https://docs.flutter.dev/get-started/install/windows) or [iOS Simulator](https://docs.flutter.dev/get-started/install/macos), follow the links attached
 - Once either of the virtual mobile device selected is done loading, run the following command ```flutter run``` from the desired IDE's (Android Studio or VScode) terminal again
 - After some few seconds the project should successfully build on the desired mobile device selected
+- Incase you encountered some issues, post them to [stackoverflow](https://stackoverflow.com/) for answers from the community

 ### To Build release version